joshuaebowling/node-web-scraper/book.md

 30 The apostles returned to Jesus and told him all that they had done and taught.
 30 Los apóstoles se reunieron con Jesús y le contaron lo que habían hecho y enseñado.
 31 And he said to them, “Come away by yourselves to a desolate place and rest a while.”
 For many were coming and going, and they had no leisure even to eat.
-31 Y, como no tenían tiempo ni para comer, pues era tanta la gente que iba y venía, Jesús les dijo:
+31 Y, como no tenían tiempo ni para comer, pues era tanta la gente que iba y venía, Jesús les dijo: ―Vengan conmigo ustedes solos a un lugar tranquilo y descansen un poco.
 32 And they went away in the boat to a desolate place by themselves.
 32 Así que se fueron solos en la barca a un lugar solitario.
 33 Now many saw them going and recognized them, and they ran there on foot from all the towns and got there ahead of them.